 Can I foster a child if I have my own children?

 Yes you can.
 We ask that your youngest child is two years older than a foster child to ensure the needs of both children can be met.

 What if I want to adopt a child that I foster?

-In many cases this may be possible.
-As an accredited adoptions agency, we are able to train and authorise carers to become both foster carers and adoptive parents.
+In some cases this may be possible if this is in the best interests of the child.
+As an accredited adoptions agen- y, Family Spirit is able to train and authorise carers to become both foster carers and adoptive parents.

 How does the application process work?

 Family Spirit takes a personal approach with each application by taking into account individual circumstances.
 The first step is to call us on 13 18 19 or submit an online enquiry at familyspirit.org so we can guide you through the steps.

 What are my rights and responsibilities as a foster carer?